 Ethan Hunt will return once more!
-After the phenomenal critical/commercial success of last year's Mission: Impossible — Fallout, there was very little doubt that the Tom Cruise-led franchise would sprint back onto the big screen with Mission: Impossible 7.
+After the phenomenal critical/commercial success of 2018’s Mission: Impossible — Fallout, there was very little doubt that the Tom Cruise-led franchise would sprint back onto the big screen with Mission: Impossible 7.
 Information about the new Mission: Impossible film is currently limited at this time, but we do know at least a few details regarding what will be in store for this much-anticipated action blockbuster.

-Who Is Writing And Directing Mission: Impossible 7?
+Christopher McQuarrie Is Directing Mission: Impossible 7

 While the Mission: Impossible franchise once relied on an exquisite corpse approach, with each installment being helmed by a different very renowned director (Brian De Palma, John Woo, J.J.
 Abrams, Brad Bird), Christopher McQuarrie has taken over these filmmaking duties ever since Mission: Impossible — Rogue Nation.
 Similar to how David Yates took over the Harry Potter franchise after the fifth feature film, Harry Potter and the Order of the Phoenix, it would appear that Mission: Impossible and actor/producer Tom Cruise are perfectly content with McQuarrie handling the reigns.
 And, it's hard to argue with the results.
 By many people's estimations, both Rogue Nation and Fallout are two of the best Mission: Impossible movies we have gotten to date.